 Why right now is the time to show your support for men and dads in the workplace!

-Ian: I’m not sure it’s as easy to assume that anymore, a new generation of dads wants to “have it all”, to be a great dad without sacrificing a great career.
-Research, before and after the pandemic suggests they are prepared to make career changes to achieve this and to be the type of father they don’t remember growing up, a presence in their children’s lives.
+Ian: A new generation of dads wants to “have it all”, to be a great dad without sacrificing a great career.
+Research suggests they are prepared to make career changes to achieve this and to be the type of father they don’t remember growing up, a presence in their children’s lives.

 What’s stopping men from having a good work-life balance? or stopping dads being supported at work?